*Click on the link above for the full handbook with pictures, etc*

 My name is Julie Belk and I am a National Board Certified teacher with 24 years experience.
 I taught children with special needs for over six years, Kindergarten in the public school system for eight years and have had my own learning program for nine years.
 I have also been a multi-age tutor for 15 years.
 I truly love every student that comes through my program and I treat them as if they are my own.

-I have been with my high school sweetheart for 30 years and married for 24 years.
+I have been with my high school sweetheart for 31 years and married for 25 years.
 We are both born and raised in the Charlotte/Huntersville area.
-We have three children; Lauren 19, Alli 9 and Bryson 8.
+We have three children; Lauren 20, Alli 10 and Bryson 9.
+Lauren will be a junior in college this year at Elon near Burlington.
+Alli and Bryson are rising 5th who previously attended Grand Oak, but are now enrolled in a homeschool academy.

 Lakeside Preparatory provides a fun-filled, hands on learning experience which will ultimately help prepare children for school.
 The focus is on academic achievement, strengthening fine and gross motor skills as well as building confidence with social awareness.
 Children will benefit from a combination of whole group activities and small group interactions.
 Attention will be given to individual strengths and weaknesses which will allow for differentiated instruction.
 Periodic assessments will be given to track monthly and yearly progress.
 This program is designed to provide individual tutoring in a collaborative learning environment.
 Children benefit from learning through play and social interactions such as music & movement, games, stories and role play.
 These activities are used to incorporate imaginative play as well as allow physical fitness.
 All activities are developmentally appropriate and set in a nurturing, but structured environment.